Cheuk Mei Mei: Appeal

-On 23 February 1993, the Appeals court dismissed their appeal and upheld their sentences.
+On 23 February 1993, the Court of Appeal dismissed their appeal and upheld their sentences.
 Rejecting their defence that they did not in fact import any drugs, as they were in transit and did not pass the official customs barrier, Justice Chao Hick Tin commented that Changi Airport transit lounge could theoretically be used as a centre for international drug trafficking if the word 'import' was used in the restricted sense contended by Cheuk and Tse.
 Conceding that 'import' could have a different technical meaning under different Acts (for example the Customs Act), Justice Chao Hick Tin asserted that there was no such ambiguity in the Misuse of Drugs Act, and import was defined therein as bringing any proscribed item into the territory of Singapore by land, sea or air.

+Cheuk had also separately challenged her conviction on the basis that she should not have had a joint trial with Tse as they were not charged with the same offence.
+Cheuk's lawyers argued that the joint trial prejudiced her own defense by having the trial judge's negative impression of Tse adversely affecting her own case, coupled with Tse remaining silent resulting in her being unable to compel him to give evidence which could support her own testimony.
+However, the court ruled that both offences had been jointly committed in the same transaction with a common purpose, therefore a joint trial was legally appropriate.
+In addition, the court dismissed accusations of prejudice by highlighting how Cheuk's defence was disregarded due to it being unbelievable and that any unfavourable view of Tse's case would ultimately be irrelevant to this fact.
+Likewise, since Tse had remained silent during the trial the court did not know what evidence he had, therefore there was no way of knowing what effect such evidence would have had on the outcome of the case against Cheuk and it could not be argued that his refusal to testify had impaired her rights.

 Execution

 Cheuk Mei Mei and Tse Po Chung were both hanged at Changi Prison on the morning of 5 March 1994.

 Cheuk Mei Mei was the first female foreigner to be executed for a drug offence in Singapore.
+Before that, the first Singaporean woman to be executed for drug trafficking was Low Hong Eng, a seamstress and mother of four who was hanged on 9 October 1981 for smuggling 459.3 g of diamorphine.